cckssr/openbis-fork/docs/software-developer-documentation/apis/python-v3-api.md

 #### Cells
 Spreadsheet Cell have 3 attributes:
 - formula - it is either spreadsheet formula (e.g `=SUM(A1:A3)`) or value
-- value - value that is calculated by spreadsheet engine (in ELN UI)
+- value - read-only value that is calculated by spreadsheet engine (in ELN UI) based on the content of `formula` attribute
 - style - styling of particular cell

 Accessing cells: